-To spot them, because of its park-like landscape, the Brevard College campus in downtown is a great location.
+To spot them, because of its park-like landscape, the Brevard College campus is a great location.
 Other good viewing spots in Brevard include the Silvermont grounds on East Main Street, Franklin Park, which is literally a couple of minutes away from Silvermont on Lakeview Avenue, and South Broad Park.

 A high concentration may also be found north and east of Brevard Elementary School on Warren and Bluebird lanes and in McCrary Acres, Morgan Heights, and the general area between Elm Bend Road and Outland Avenue.

+Two questions may come to mind about the creatures: why are they white, and how did they get here?
+Brevard’s white squirrels are not albinos.
+They have brown eyes rather than pink ones.
+Researchers found that the lack of pigment is caused by a recessive genetic defect.
 The origin of the white squirrels being here makes for an interesting story.
 Resident Barbara Mull Lang remembers when she was 10 years old, several decades ago, that her uncle visited Brevard and brought with him two white squirrels.

 A man called M.M.
 Black had given her uncle the squirrels after he helped to catch them in Black’s pecan grove.
 The animals had apparently escaped from a carnival truck.

 Lang said she took care of the squirrels and later left them with her grandfather when her family moved away from Brevard.